-If you are making a bunch of pasteles order the guineos from your local produce vendor.
-They sell to grocery stores and can be found in the yellow pages.
-Tell then that you want them very green and not to "gas" them.
+If you are making a bunch of pasteles order the guineos from your local produce vendor who sell to your local grocery stores.
+Tell them that you want them very green and not to "gas" them.
 You can buy them by the case dirt cheap.

 1 1/3 lbs. yautía